coolstreamcool/Project-Lamp/README.md

 # Project-Lamp
-Small web site with an ajax generated content.
+Small website with an ajax generated content.